kandolfp/ws23_ulg_vu_ama_performance/pages/remote-computing/hpc/usage.md

 \exercise{

-Have a look at the `sbatch` options and provide a maximal (wallclock) time for the job, e.g. 11 seconds.
+Have a look at the `sbatch` options and provide a maximal (wallclock) time for the job, e.g. 1 minute.

 What happens if this time is shorter than the runtime of our job?

-**Important**: for some reason on the test cluster you can not specify seconds, so change the example from above to `sleep 10` and work with one minute.

 \solution{